 Caring for Your Eyes

-Wearing sunglasses is high on the list of ways you can care for your vision.
-Buy a pair of sunglasses with ultraviolet (UV) protection to use whenever you're in the sun.
-UV light causes long-term damage to the inner structures of the eye, but wearing sunglasses whenever you're in the sun can help prevent conditions such as cataracts and macular degeneration.
+Wearing sunglasses is high on the list of ways to care for your vision.
+UV light causes long-term damage to the inner structures of the eye, so wear a pair of sunglasses with ultraviolet (UV) protection whenever you're in the sun.
+This can help prevent conditions linked to UV exposure, such as cataracts and macular degeneration:

 If your eyes feel dry and irritated when you use the computer, use artificial tears.
 Don't use products that remove the red from your eyes, though, because they may contain a chemical that eliminates redness temporarily but actually makes your eyes look worse later.